carbon pollution standards

 The most exciting part of the plan is that it puts state leadership front and center.
 The plan offers states the flexibility to determine the best way to meet their own targets.
 Most states will answer the call and do what states do best: innovate.

 The most cost-effective way to cut emissions is through market-based approaches, and the Clean Power Plan encourages these innovative strategies.

 Ten states, home to a quarter of the U.S. population, already use market-based approaches.

 The nine-state Regional Greenhouse Gas Initiative, a cap-and-trade program, has cut emissions from power plants nearly 40 percent since 2005, lowered consumer electric bills by $460 over the past three years, and generated $1.3 billion in economic benefits for member states.
 California’s cap-and-trade program, launched in 2013, saw companies covered under the cap cut emissions nearly 4 percent in the first year while the state had one of the highest job growth rates in the nation.

 To further move more states to consider market-based approaches, the final rule also includes a new incentive program based on early action credits that will boost renewable power and energy efficiency in the near term, helping the U.S. meet its international carbon-cutting pledges, and laying the foundation for deeper emission cuts in the long term.
 Giving states the time they need to develop their plans– something C2ES and others recommended – will enable states to look at long-term solutions, such as market approaches, renewables and energy efficiency.

 The next step is for states, cities, and businesses to come together to craft commonsense plans.

 Carbon Pollution Standards

-Explore the issues and options involved in EPA regulation of carbon pollution from power plants through the following resources.
+Explore the issues and options involved in reducing carbon pollution from power plants through the following resources:

 - Blog: 5 Ideas for EPA's Clean Power Plan (December 2014)